nahakiole/Guestbook/README.md

 A simple guestbook.

-Simple Installation:
+## Installation:
-- Create MySQL Database
+1. Create MySQL Database
-- Import guestbook.sql into Database
+2. Import guestbook.sql into Database
-- Change credentials for MySQL in config.php
+3. Change credentials for MySQL in config.php